KILTprotocol/demo-mobile-wallet/README.md

 ## Make it yours!

-You can configure Sporran to fit your needs and branding in a few minutes!
+You can configure the demo wallet to fit your needs and branding in a few minutes!

 You can customize the logos and theme, endpoints, and most importantly the business logic (credential type = claim type = CTYPE) super easily.